hapax/hapax.github.io/assets/teaching.md

 bottom line is that if students *never get anywhere*, this claim is made in bad faith.
 They drill in order to keep drilling.
-So where does the claim come form?
+So where does this claim come form?
 The truth is that scrubland is easy for teachers and easy for textbook writers.
 You don't need to be a good hiker to guide students through the